-We compared the effects of temperature variation and fishing on fish biomass by simulating two scenarios that assumed the absence of fishing or warming, respectively.
-In the no-fishing simulation scenario, we set fishing mortality F to 0 and other parameters to their estimates.
-In the no-warming simulation scenario, we set warming effect θ to 0 (which is equivalent to setting GDDs_5 of all years to the mean value) and other parameters to their estimates.
+We compared the effects of warming and fishing on abundance by simulating two scenarios that assumed the absence of fishing or warming, respectively.
+In the no-fishing simulation scenario, we set fishing mortality F to zero and other parameters to their estimates.
+In the no-warming simulation scenario, we set warming effect θ to zero (which is equivalent to setting GDDs of all years to the mean value) and other parameters to their estimates.
 We re-ran the population dynamic model and calculated the B/k ratio of the terminal year for both scenarios.
+I’d add a little text to set up the concept behind Figure 4 and how to interpret it.

 Results:

-Of the 720 populations analyzed, 83 populations had a significant positive response to warming and 66 population had a significant negative response to warming (Fig. 2A).
+Of the 720 populations analyzed, 83 populations (X%) had a significant positive response to historical warming and 66 populations (X%) had a significant negative response to historical warming (Fig. 2A).
 By comparing with a null model, the estimated temperature effects show stronger patterns than would be expected from random chance (Fig. Sx).
 The estimation of temperature effects was also robust to the model structure and parameter priors (Supplementary text).

 The warming impacts were well explained by the characteristics of the species.
-The median of warming impacts was positive for warm-water species (i.e., Largemouth bass, Bluegill and Black crappie) and was negative for cold-water species (i.e., Cisco).
-For cool-water species, the response of Northern pike to warming was on average positive, while the responses of the other three species (i.e., Smallmouth bass, Walleye, Yellow perch) to warming were on average slightly negative (Fig. 2B).
+The median of warming impacts were generally positive for warm-water species (i.e., largemouth bass, bluegill, and black crappie) and generally negative for cold-water species (i.e., cisco).
+For cool-water species, the average response of northern pike to warming was positive, while the average responses of the other three species (i.e., smallmouth bass, walleye, and yellow perch) was slightly negative (Fig. 2B).
 The warming impacts also depended, to some extent, on the latitude at which the population was located.
-The relationship between warming impact and latitude was relatively weak, but significantly positive (Fig. 2C), indicating that populations closer to the south tended to be slightly more vulnerable to the adverse effects of warming.
-A significant negative correlation was found between the absolute values of warming impacts and stock depletion rate (ratio of biomass to carrying capacity) of the initial year (Fig. 2D), indicating that the less-depleted populations were more stable and would be more resistant to the disturbance of temperature change.
-Fig.2E shown the correlations of warming impact between different species that coexisted in the same lakes.
-The warming impacts shown universally positive correlations between different warm-water species that inhabit the same lakes.
-The correlations between most cool-water species were negative, with the exception of Walleyes vs. Northern pike and Walleyes vs. Smallmouth bass.
+The relationship between warming impact and latitude was relatively weak, but significantly positive (Fig. 2C), indicating that more southern populations tended to be slightly more vulnerable to the adverse effects of warming.
+A significant negative correlation was found between the absolute values of warming impacts and population depletion (the ratio of biomass to carrying capacity) of the initial year (Fig. 2D), indicating that the less-depleted populations were were more resistant to the impacts (positive or negative) of temperature change.
+Fig.2E shows the correlations between the warming impacts of different species in the same lakes.
+The warming impacts show universally positive correlations between different warm-water species that inhabit the same lakes.
+The correlations between most cool-water species were negative, with the exception of walleyes vs. northern pike and walleyes vs. smallmouth bass.

-The stock depletion rate in the terminal years for each population significantly varied both among- and within-species (Fig.3).
+Population depletion in the terminal years for each population significantly varied both among- and within-species (Fig.3).
 For 47% of the populations, temperature variation more or less exacerbated biomass depletion in addition to fishing (Fig.3 and 4).
-By comparing the relative contributions to stock depletion, we found that in only 1% of the populations, temperature variation depleted biomass more than fishing did.
+By comparing the relative contributions to stock depletion, we found that in only 1% of the populations did warming deplete biomass more than fishing.
 53% of the populations benefited from temperature change.
-For 6% of the populations, the benefits to fish productivity gained from temperature variation fully compensated for the stock depletion caused by fishing.
-We concluded that for the vast majority of the populations (93%), fishing had a greater impact than temperature variation in changing the biomass (Fig.4).
+For 6% of the populations, the benefits to productivity gained from warming fully compensated for the depletion caused by fishing.
+Overall, for the vast majority of populations (93%), fishing had a greater impact than warming in changing abundance (Fig.4).

 Discussion: